String-Gaurav/K6-PerformanceTests/README.md

 sudo apt-get install k6
 ```

-**Verify it worked:**
+**Make sure it worked:**
 ```bash
 k6 version
 ```

 You should see something like "k6 v0.47.0" or similar.
+If you get a "command not found" error, you might need to restart your terminal or check your PATH.

 ### Step 2: Set Up Your Project